discordianfish/oauth-proxy/README.md

   -set-xauthrequest: set X-Auth-Request-User and X-Auth-Request-Email response headers (useful in Nginx auth_request mode) -signature-key string: GAP-Signature request signature key (algorithm:secretkey)
-  -skip-auth-preflight: will skip authentication for OPTIONS requests -skip-auth-regex value: bypass authentication for requests path's that match (may be given multiple times)
+  -skip-auth-preflight: will skip authentication for OPTIONS requests -skip-auth-regex value: bypass authentication for requests path's that match (may be given multiple times).
+Cannot be set with -bypass-auth-except-for
   -skip-provider-button: will skip sign-in-page to directly reach the next step: oauth/start
   -ssl-insecure-skip-verify: skip validation of certificates presented when using HTTPS -tls-cert string: path to certificate file